IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

     $ kubectl apply -f deployment.yaml
     ```

+    _Note:_
+    1. If you get the following error, then please change the entry `apps/v1beta1` to `apps/v1` in the `deployment.yaml`file.
+       ```sh
+       error: unable to recognize "deployment.yaml": no matches for kind "Deployment" in version "apps/v1beta1"
+       ```
+    2. If you get the following error:

+       ```sh
+       error: error validating "deployment.yaml": error validating data: ValidationError(Deployment.spec): missing required field "selector" in io.k8s.api.apps.v1.DeploymentSpec; if you choose to ignore these errors, turn validation off with --validate=false
+       ```
+       You need to insert in the `deploment.yaml`file the statement `selector:matchLabels:name:authors` as you see in the following yaml extract.

+       ```yaml
+           ...
+           spec:
+             replicas: 1
+           ...
+           selector:
+              matchLabels:
+                app: authors
+                version: v1
+        ```

 #### Step 2: Verify the deployment with kubectl

 1. Insert this command and verify the output.